Are big bank deals back? What Trump could mean for M&A

 But investment bankers, lawyers and analysts all agree the incoming regime should grease the wheels for higher-dollar M&A. And its first big test is already in motion.

-Capital One Financial's proposed $35 billion purchase of credit card competitor Discover Financial Services has faced criticism from progressive groups and antitrust hawks, and analysts expected it'd face a bumpier road under a merger-skeptic Democratic administration.
+Capital One Financial's proposed $35 billion purchase of credit card competitor Discover Financial Services has faced criticism from progressive groups and antitrust hawks, and analysts expected it would face a bumpier road under a merger-skeptic Democratic administration.
 But now Wall Street sees clearer signs of a finish line.
 The two lenders' stock prices rose more than 15% on Wednesday after Trump's victory.

 If Trump's return to the White House suggests the door is open for bigger mergers, some regional banks may start walking in.